|DR. JAMES B. KINCHEN JR., DIRECTOR

 Since 1993 James has conducted the Choristers in several significant performances including concert tours of Germany, Austria, Poland, the Czech Republic and Italy.
 (He led entourages consisting largely of Choristers on significant cultural trips to Cuba in 1998 and 2016.)
 He has led them in several performances for the Wisconsin Choral Directors Association, most recently in January of 2023, and in concert collaborations with the Decorah Chorale (Decorah, Iowa) and the Brazeal Dennard Chorale (Detroit, Michigan).

 James’ travels as a choral conductor and scholar include trips to India, Germany, Austria, Poland, the Czech Republic, Sweden, Italy, and, on four occasions, Cuba.
-He made his Carnegie Hall conducting debut in 1998, conducting a concert of “spirituals.”
-He returned to that stage in 2004 to lead a 190-voice choir and orchestra in a performance of the Fauré Requiem, and again in 2006 to conduct a performance of the Vivaldi Gloria.
+He made his Carnegie Hall conducting debut in 1998, conducting a concert of spirituals.
+He returned to that stage in 2004 to lead a 190-voice choir and orchestra in a performance of the Faure Requiem, and again in 2006 to conduct a performance of the Vivaldi Gloria.
 In 2010 he directed the New York City premiere of Glenn Edward Burleigh’s Kwanzaa work, the Nguzo Saba Suite for chorus, tenor solo, and orchestra at Avery Fischer Hall in the Lincoln Center for the Performing Arts.
 In 2002 James was one of 18 Fellows selected for participation in the Chorus America-Chicago Symphony Choral/Orchestral Conducting Workshop and Master Class.

 In addition to teaching and directing the UW-Parkside’s three choral groups, the University Chorale, Master Singers and Voices of Parkside.
 James teaches courses in basic and choral conducting, vocal materials and methods, and African American music.
 He is also on the music staff of Saint Paul Baptist Church, Racine.